-The project site is currently a vacant lot.
-While the proposed project would not be required to provide off-street parking spaces pursuant to Planning Code Sections 843.09 and 843.10, the project includes 39 subterranean parking spaces.
-Based on the methodology presented in the 2002 Transportation Guidelines, on an average weekday, the demand for parking would be 112 spaces.
-Thus, the project would have an unmet parking demand of 73 spaces.
-While the proposed off-street parking spaces would be less than the anticipated parking demand, the resulting parking deficit is considered to be a less-than-significant impact, regardless of the availability of on-street parking under existing conditions.
+Under Planning Code Section 843.08, the proposed project would not be required to provide off-street parking spaces.
+Pursuant to Planning Code Sections 151.1, residential units are permitted up to 0.75 parking spaces per dwelling unit.
+Therefore, the proposed project includes 78 parking spaces in a basement floor garage.
+Based on the methodology presented in the 2002 Transportation Guidelines, on an average weekday, the demand for parking would be 133 spaces for the proposed project.
+Thus, the project would have an unmet parking demand of 55 spaces.
+The resulting parking deficit is considered to be a less-than-significant impact, regardless of the availability of on-street parking under existing conditions.